AndrewJBateman/freeCodeCamp/README.md

 ### Object Methods

-* JSON.stringify() method used, converts a JavaScript object or value to a JSON string.
+JSON.stringify() method used, converts a JavaScript object or value to a JSON string.

-* JSON.parse() method used, parses a JSON string, constructing the object described in the string.
+JSON.parse() method used, parses a JSON string, constructing the object described in the string.

-* Object methods:

 hasOwnProperty()

 Object.keys() - returns an array of a given object's own enumerable property names, in the same order as we get with a normal loop.
 Note: enumerable can be set to false - default is true.

+_example
-eg var json = '{"result":true, "count":42}';
+var json = '{"result":true, "count":42}';
 obj = JSON.parse(json);

 console.log(obj.count);